t-neumann/t-neumann.github.io/_posts/2019-08-25-AWS-pipeline.md

 }
 ```

-Finally, we are ready to testdrive our Nextflow pipeline on our AWS job queue!
+Finally, we are ready to testdrive our `salmon-nf` Nextflow pipeline on our AWS job queue!

 ## Step 6: Running jobs with AWS Batch

-Allright, now things are getting serious, just a little more preparation needed to finally run our Nextflow pipeline on `AWS`:
+Allright, now things are getting serious, just a little more preparation needed to finally run our `salmon-nf` Nextflow pipeline on `AWS`:

 * Upload our index file to `s3`
 * Upload our input `fastq` files to `s3`
-* Launch a submission `EC2` instance for running our Nextflow pipeline
+* Launch a submission `EC2` instance for running our `salmon-nf` Nextflow pipeline
 * Enter credentials
 * Go!